Chattox/slavbot_v3/README.md

 Bit more involved now.

-Need to make the following .json files in the installation directory (I'll probably make this automated at some point):
+Need to make the following .json files and folder in the installation directory (I'll probably make this automated at some point):

 - `sound_manifest.json`
 - `regular_users.json`